fedoranimus/todoist-api/source/includes/_items.md

 Argument | Description
 -------- | -----------
-project_id *Integer or String* | The id of the project which the items are part of (a number or a temp id). ids *Array of Integer or String (temp id)* | A JSON list of ids to complete (numbers or temp ids).
+ids *Array of Integer or String (temp id)* | A JSON list of ids to complete (numbers or temp ids).

 ### Optional arguments